 - Quarantine for patients infected with COVID-19 and other airborne diseases

 So, what are the benefits of negative pressure rooms?
 First, they offer total pathogen containment.
-Additionally, these rooms help increase the capacity of clinical trial facilities, allowing these facilities to study everything from smoking-related conditions to COVID-19 and other viruses.
+Additionally, these rooms help increase the capacity of clinical research study facilities, allowing these facilities to study everything from smoking-related conditions to COVID-19 and other viruses.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.